rayalan/binary-adages/content/pages/profile-professional-strengths.md

 1. I can understand each person as an individual.
 What are their dreams?
 What motivates them?
 What do they care about?
 What do they understand?
 What are their concerns?
 Larger meetings are just inefficient if they go into that much depth.
 2. It facilitates communication in both directions, minimizing the number of people that might take issue with an opinion.
 Being criticized is hard.
 Losing face is hard.
 Saying something unpopular is hard, especially in front of a lot of people.
 3. It minimizes the risk of exposing ignorance.
 While I love the "there are no stupid questions" mantra[^mantra], sometimes engineering culture or the individual level of trust isn't there.
-And the exchange of ideas that can happen when was is able to ask "What do you mean by ...?" is one of the most critical moments when critical communication is happening.
+And the exchange of ideas that can happen when one is able to ask "What do you mean by ...?" is one of the most critical moments when critical communication is happening.
 4. I can leverage those individual goals and concerns when making broader changes.
 For example, if I know that Joe is really concerned that the new system will put them in situations where they don't feel proficient, then I can help address that in the implementation without Joe having to say "Hey, team, I don't feel proficient with what's being asked of me."

 [^mantra]: Actually, I dislike the phrase itself.
 There are plenty of stupid questions.
 But the concept is very accurate -- people need to be able to raise any genuine question that arises without fear of being looked down upon or thought stupid.
 But I haven't found a catchy phrase yet that encapsulates that nuance.

 The result, I find, is that I can create and sustain high-performing teams that are safe places for people to grow -- and that I can more quickly adjust the team -- or my own behavior -- because of those strong individual relationships[^alternatives].
-Beyond that, strongly understanding my team and coworkers lets me tailer opportunities to their interests, connect people with aligned interests, and provide highly-applicable resources.
+Beyond that, strongly understanding my team and coworkers lets me tailor opportunities to their interests, connect people with aligned interests, and provide highly-applicable resources.

 [^alternatives]: This certainly isn't the only approach to building strong teams.